atreyee-m/medTranscript_QA_agent/README.md

 - Improve document chunking for more precise retrieval
 - Implement a feedback mechanism to improve tool selection over time

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Medical transcription samples from [MTSamples](https://www.mtsamples.com/)
+- Medical transcription samples from Kaggle (deided from MIMIC III)
 - Built with Claude 3.7 Sonnet by Anthropic